Do great leaders need charisma?

 However, putting a charismatic leader in charge is not the only predictor of success and might even lead to the opposite.

-Despite the prime position of charisma in leadership theory it is not to be misunderstood that charisma is the exclusive characteristic in order to be successful as a leader.
+Despite the prime position of charisma in leadership theory, we should not misunderstand that charisma is the exclusive characteristic in order to be successful as a leader.

 As mentioned earlier, having a charismatic leader who is able to compel his followers by casting vision and relating to them individually is a strong predictor of success in an organisation.

-Collins and Porras come to this conclusion in their book ‘Built To Last’ (1995) that there are plenty of visionary leaders who cannot be described as charismatic.
+Collins and Porras conclude in their book ‘Built To Last’ (1995) that there are plenty of visionary leaders who are not charismatic.

 They argue that people like Sam Walton and Walt Disney, although tremendous charismatic leaders, were not merely successful because of their charisma but because of their mentality to build something bigger than themselves, and so did other chief executives whose names might not be familiar.